 All staff you encounter will have undergone symptom screening at the beginning of their shift.

 Occupancy limits in pools and fitness rooms have been sharply reduced.
 HOWEVER, required social distancing (6 feet between people who do not live together), even when wearing a mask, is the higher priority.
 If required social distancing is not possible for the activity you prefer, you must change your plan or wait to enter the facility until someone leaves.
 It does not matter if the posted occupancy limit has not been met.

 Guests are not permitted in any facilities at this time.
-Tenants and Additional Card Holders ARE permitted.
+Tenants, Additional Cardholders and Resident Youth Cardholders ARE permitted.

 Restrooms will be available.
 Showers and lockers will NOT be available.
 Please arrive ready to exercise.